 Moreover, they argue that the new rule would cause needy immigrants to refrain from using public benefits.
 Indeed, there is evidence that people have already begun doing so in anticipation of the rule.
 Not only does that mean hardship for the immigrants, but it could also be more costly than the existing rule.
 This is because people in the programs are more likely to engage in preventative care instead of waiting for their health conditions to become an emergency.

-If you are applying for a visa or green card and are concerned about the new public charge rule, contact Yew Immigration Law Group.
+If you are applying for a visa or green card and are concerned about the new public charge rule, contact the trusted legal counsel for immigrant law matters at Yew Immigration Law Group.
 We can evaluate your situation and help you make a strong argument that you will not be a public charge.